 Cutting back on your food budget doesn't mean you have to sacrifice flavor.
 These simple tips and meal ideas for budget friendly recipes will help you create a variety of flavorful meals for less money.

-Do you want to spend less money on food?
-Then plan ahead.
+The best way to spend less money on food?
+Plan ahead.
 Most shoppers waste money on impulse buys or last-minute trips to the supermarket for missing ingredients.
-When you’re ready to put the skids on wasteful cash flow, try these purpose-driven strategies.
+When you're ready to put the skids on wasteful cash flow, try these purpose-driven strategies.

-- Sit down with supermarket sale circulars before heading to stores.
-Plan out menus based on specials and in-season produce.
+1. Plan out menus.
+Before heading to the store, sit down with supermarket sale circulars.
+Plan out full menus for the week based on specials and in-season produce.

-- Always make out a shopping list.
-Shop and stick to the list.
+2. Stick to the list.
+Always make out a shopping list first.
+And stick to the list.

 One of the simplest ways to cut costs is to dine globally.
 Make it an adventure for your family to try new cuisines.
 You'll learn fast what most foreign cooks already know: cooking with lots of vegetables and grains keeps food costs low.

-- Adopt an Asian mindset toward meals.
-Fill plates with vegetables and starches like rice and noodles.
-Let expensive meats and seafood, if you use them at all, act as flavorful condiments.
+- Fill plates with vegetables and whole-grain starches like brown rice and noodles.
+Let expensive meats and seafood, if you use them at all, act as side dishes.